hapv3/neural-compiler/docs/neural_ai_backend_abi.md

 point, and applies the shared clamp bounds.
 No implementation-defined signed right shift is part of the reference semantics.

+`RQ_LOAD` is a 32-byte command containing a qparam-section element index, a channel count, and a compiler-assigned block identifier.
+ABI 1.0 requires exactly 32 consecutive `nai_qparam_v1_t` records.
+The runtime validates and copies the block into DTCM before programming the shared per-channel requant registers.
+Requantizing compute commands name the loaded block identifier;
+using a different or unloaded block fails dispatch.

 ## Compatibility

 The legacy `NPUC` command table remains ABI v1 and is dispatched unchanged.